poblabs/weewx-ObserverIP/README.md

 - Restart weewx

 ## Important Notice
-During my testing of a LOOP interval at 15 seconds, I've seen that the screen scraping of the ObserverIP has caused it to lock up, **sometimes up to 45 minutes at a time**.
+During my testing of a LOOP interval at 15 seconds, I've seen that the **screen scraping of the ObserverIP has caused it to lock up, sometimes up to 45 minutes at a time**.
 The lockup periods were typically only once per day.
 I believe this is happening because the ObserverIP is not a powerful device, so access it every 15 seconds overloads the tiny device.
 You could set your LOOP interval to 30 or 60 seconds and may have better results.

-**I've decided to move away from the screen scraping method** and instead I am using a more (slightly advanced) way of getting data off the ObserverIP.
-For more details on the project with a detailed write up, check it out here: https://github.com/poblabs/weewx-socketlogger
+**I've decided to move away from the screen scraping method** and instead I am using a more (slightly advanced) way of getting data off the ObserverIP using a socket server and WeeWX listens on that socket for data.
+For more details on the project with a detailed write up, check it out here:

+Writeup of the new method: http://obrienlabs.net/redirecting-weather-station-data-from-observerip/

+Driver for the new method: https://github.com/poblabs/weewx-socketlogger

 ## Version
 1.0 - Initial